Crime Scene Clean-Up

 Professional & Compassionate Service

-Since 1996, Aftermath has provided fast, courteous crime scene cleaning to thousands of families nationwide.
+Since 1996, Aftermath has provided fast, courteous crime scene cleaning to thousands of families in Seattle and throughout the United States.
 Our team of dedicated technicians service biohazardous situations such as unattended death cleanup, suicide cleanup, hoarding cleanup and other trauma events 24 hours a day, seven days a week.
 Our Washington headquarters are located in Seattle, to better serve your community.

 We provide crime cleanup throughout Washington 24/7/365.